spencertipping/ni/doc/binary.md

 19222	19222
 ```

-A much faster approach is to use the `bf` operator to read fixed-length packed
+A faster approach is to use the `bf` operator to read fixed-length packed
-records:
+records (internally it uses more efficient logic to manage the queue of
+incoming bytes):

 ```bash
 $ ni test.wav bf'ss' r-15r10